 To keep them on your website long enough to find what they want before switching screens, your site must be mobile-optimized — meaning it must meet the criteria listed above.

-Not only will you grab a site visitor’s attention right away, you’ll have also made it easier for them to pick up where they left off on your site before they were interrupted by answering a text message.
+Not only will you grab a site visitor’s attention right away, but you’ll have also made it easier for them to pick up where they left off on your site before they were interrupted by answering a text message.

 6. Mobile landing pages require different strategies.